Kray-G/kinx/README.md

 ### Motivation

+#### Motivation 1

+The script language is a platform as a glue between libraries.
+This means a language itself is not a main purpose, it should be just a backend or supporter due to use a library you want to use.

+Kinx can be the best platform for any libraries which you want to use or your own library.

+#### Motivation 2

 I guess almost all programmers wants a lightweight scripting language with C style syntax because it is simple, easy, and familier to them.